Skip to content

 RStudio

-Currently, the only cluster that RStudio is available on is Engaging.
-This is accessible through Engaging OnDemand > Interactive Apps > RStudio Server.
+You can use RStudio on the Engaging cluster via Engaging OnDemand > Interactive Apps > RStudio Server.
 From there, select the specifications you need, including runtime, memory, and R version.
-Currently, OnDemand does not support local installations of R or versions of R installed through Conda.

 Jupyter